Science policy: United Kingdom

 In the United Kingdom, the Haldane principle, that decisions about what to spend research funds on should be made by researchers rather than politicians, is still influential in research policy.
-There are several university departments with a focus on science policy, such as the Science Policy Research Unit.
-There are seven grant-awarding Research Councils:
+UK Research and Innovation is a non-departmental public body that directs research and innovation funding in accordance with this principle.
+The Advanced Research and Invention Agency is an additional body which was set-up to fund high-risk, high-reward research.